gptscript-ai/browser/README.md

 Login to `www.linkedin.com`.
 ```

-Once you logged in, close the browser tab.
-If you run other gptscripts with the same session id, it should already be logged in.
+Once you are logged in, close the browser tab.
+If you run other gptscripts with the same session id, it should keep you logged in with the cookie you have.

 ```
 Tools: github.com/gptscript-ai/browser